Haivision/srt/docs/API-functions.md

 Receiving operation is not ready to perform.
-This error is reported when trying to perform a receiving operation or accept a new socket from the listner socket, when the socket is not ready for that operation, but `SRTO_RCVSYN` was set to false (when true, the function would block the call otherwise).
+This error is reported when trying to perform a receiving operation or accept a new socket from the listener socket, when the socket is not ready for that operation, but `SRTO_RCVSYN` was set to false (when true, the function would block the call otherwise).